Astronomy 1 (Lecture Class) Information

 If you make a mistake, don't waste time erasing or whiting it out; just X it out, and I will ignore it.
 Similarly, if you jot down notes which you don't want me to consider in determining your grade, just X them out.

-At the start of the exam, you will come to the front desk to get (and pay for) the test and test paper.
+At the start of the exam, you will come to the front desk to get the test and test paper.
 The test sheet will have a place to indicate your name, and the test question(s) and instructions.
 Be sure to put your name on the test sheet and the first page of your answer sheets before you do anything else.
 Any test turned in without a name will receive an F-minus grade.
 I will try to note whether you signed your test when you turn it in, but it is your responsibility to make sure your name is on the test.

 The first midterm is followed by a lecture.
 There is no lecture after the second midterm or Final